diaowinner/tosh3/README.md

-This is a rewrite of [Tosh](http://tosh.tjvr.org/), my text-based Scratch project editor.
+This is a 3.0-compatible version of [Tosh](http://tosh.tjvr.org/), the text-based Scratch project editor.

 This version is open-source, with a readable, modern codebase.